gschammah/poshy_matcher/README.md

 This is just a proof of concept of something needed for a personal project, so I just spent a few hours working on this.

-Right now is not possible to compare floating point numbers, and alphanumerical variables/values are not yet supported.
+Right now is not possible to compare floating point numbers.

 ## Contributing